-Researchers recorded the outcome of the game, and facilitated discussions among the players about the outcome and its relation to real life processes.

-This role play method was used to simulate a range of local situations to test hypotheses that had been elaborated in other contexts.
-A case study focusing on the interactions between agriculture, livestock and forest systems at the village level illustrates the participatory simulation process.
+The focal point of the SAMBA methodology is a role-play board game in which local farmer households make decisions about land use and labor allocation.
+At the start of play, players are assigned families and paddy-land holdings of various sizes.
+Researchers record the outcome of the game, and facilitate discussions among the players about the outcome and its relation to real-life processes.
+A case study focusing on the interactions between agriculture, livestock and forest systems illustrates the participatory simulation process.
 It shows how distribution of production means to farmers via land entitlement can lead to farming system differentiation and the emergence of new local governance systems.
 This methodology could serve as a tool to facilitate interactions among local stakeholders about natural resource management, conflict resolution, and diffusion of technical innovations as alternatives to slash-and-burn cropping practices.